spwhitton/consfigurator/doc/hosts.rst

 - ``:OS``: the operating system of the host

-- ``:APT.MIRROR``: for hosts running Debian or a Debian derivative, the host's preferred apt mirror
+- ``:APT.MIRRORS``: for hosts running Debian or a Debian derivative, the host's preferred apt mirrors

 Host designators
 ----------------